 With the operational targets as a starting point, each business entity performs risk assessments to identify events that could influence these targets.
-In each business entity the business risk manager facilitates the periodic identification
+In each business entity the business risk manager facilitates the periodic identification of the key operational risks.

-1 For example, the SAA-study, analyses in the context of reinsurance renewals, ad hoc sensitivity analyses and/or stress tests. of the key operational risks.
 All business processes are taken into account to identify the risks.
 All identified risks are prioritised and recorded in a risk-control framework.